Father Knows Best

 Chapter 1 - The Best of Times - 1940/1951

-My first 12 years growing up on a farm were really like a story you would read about in a book.
+My first 12 years growing up on a farm were really like a fairytale you would read about in a children's book.

 I was born on February 4, 1940.
 My sister Yvonne, was eight years old and my father Walter, was 30 years old, my mother Edna, was 34 years old.